zacanger/profane-words/README.md

 All words are lowercased.

-Why: blacklisting words for whatever reason, probably.
-I use it for adding `noindex` tags when serving pages that match.
+Why: disallowing words for whatever reason, probably.

 License: [WTFPL](./LICENSE.md)